 Mental Health Services

-The counselling team at Friends of Ruby reflects the diversity of the LGBTQI2S community.
+The counselling team at Friends of Ruby reflects the diversity of the 2SLGBTQIA+ community.
 Their personal and professional experience informs our comprehensive and collaborative approach to mental health and well-being.

 Our mental health team works from an integrative, trauma-informed, anti-oppressive and collaborative framework.
-Our counsellors combine intervention techniques (like role play and grounding exercises) with therapeutic frameworks that address different parts of people’s experiences and identities.
+Our counsellors combine therapeutic techniques and modalities to address different parts of people’s lives, experiences, and identities.
 Our integrative approach meets youth where they are.

-At Friends of Ruby, our therapy work always strives to take the political and structural context of LGBTQI2S people’s lives into account, bringing this context into the therapy room.
+At Friends of Ruby, our counselling work always strives to take the political and structural context of 2SLGBTQIA+ people’s lives into account, bringing this context into the therapy room.
 By challenging the dominant discourses that shape people’s lives, we create space for each person’s unique story.
 Our counselling work is also deeply informed by research on trauma and attachment, and specific trauma therapy modalities.

-These sessions can happen over the phone, through chat or video calls, or in-person at the Youth Centre, if preferred.
-Counselling sessions are collaborative and our counsellors work to meet youth where they are in their journey and, as their needs change, help to foster accountability and structure.
+These sessions can happen in-person at the Youth Centre, over the phone, or through video calls, if preferred.
+Counselling sessions are collaborative and our counsellors work to meet participants where they are in their journey and, as their needs change, help to foster accountability and structure.

 Other Main Services